mmacferrin/NSIDC_file_reader/README.md

 **Notes:**

-These functions have not been exhaustively tested for all different types of NSIDC .bin data products.
-They have been tested and seem to work with [NSIDC-0001](https://nsidc.org/data/NSIDC-0001/), [NSIDC-0051](https://nsidc.org/data/nsidc-0051), and [NSIDC-0079](https://nsidc.org/data/nsidc-0079) files.
-If you are using other .bin data files for which this code doesn't seem to work, please submit an issue request and I will try to update the code to accomodate.
+These functions have **not** been exhaustively tested for all different types of NSIDC .bin data products.
+They have been tested and seem to work with [NSIDC-0001](https://nsidc.org/data/NSIDC-0001/), [NSIDC-0051](https://nsidc.org/data/nsidc-0051), and [NSIDC-0079](https://nsidc.org/data/nsidc-0079) files in both the Northern & Southern hemispheres.
+If you are using other .bin data files for which this code doesn't seem to work, please submit an issue request, or just shoot me an email (see below), and I will try to update the code to accomodate.
 (Or better yet, submit a pull request and suggest updates to the code!)

 The [convert_bin_to_gtif.py](#convert_bin_to_gtifpy) file depends upon the [read_bin.py](#read_binpy) file.
 They should be kept in the same directory.

+I have not yet implemented writing GeoTiff's from NSIDC EASE grid data products (just polar stereo so far).
+It isn't hard to do, I just haven't done it yet.
+If you need to create GeoTiff's from EASE Grid data products, just let me know and I'll toss that feature in there.

+Next Step: I plan to put necessary metadata about each NSIDC data product into a machine-readable .csv metadata file, to ease including other products (such as the EASE grid binary products) and having them automatically converted.
+Will get to it at some point.

 **Credit and Lisense**